 LABEL DESCRIPTION Clustering Manager Active Select Active to have this switch become the cluster manager switch.
 A cluster can only have one manager.
 Other (directly connected) switches that are set to be cluster managers will not be visible in the Clustering Candidates list.
-If a switch that was previously a cluster member is later set to become a cluster manager, then its Status is displayed as Error in the Cluster Management Status screen and a warning icon () appears in the member summary list below.
+If a switch that was previously a cluster member is later set to become a cluster manager, then its Status is displayed as Error in the Cluster Management Status screen and a warning icon (A) appears in the member summary list below.
 Name Type a name to identify the Clustering Manager .
 You may use up to 20 printable characters (no spaces are allowed).
 VID This is the VLAN ID and is only applicable if the switch is set to 802.1Q VLAN.
 All switches must be directly connected and in the same VLAN group to belong to the same cluster.
 Switches that are not in the same VLAN group are not visible in the Clustering Candidates list.
 This field is ignored if the Clustering Manager is using Port-based VLAN.
+Apply Click Apply to save these changes to the switch.
+Cancel Click Cancel to begin configuring this part of the screen afresh.
+Clustering Candidate The following fields relate to the switches that are potential cluster members.